sverch/ansible-harness/README.md

 First, install vagrant.
 If you are using the virtualbox backend, you need to install VirtualBox.

+Then, install Ansible.
+This is used to configure the machines both in the test and the build.

-Serverspec is automatically installed by the `test` script as a vagrant plugin, and Ansible is installed on the target machine so you don't need to install it locally.
+Serverspec is automatically installed by the `test` script as a vagrant plugin.

 ## Get Started